1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/problem/README.md

 							            final @PathParam("topicname") String topicname) {

      if (topicname.startsWith("@")) {
-         // ToDo here a problem exception should be thrown
+         // <<ToDo update this example>>  here a problem exception should be thrown
 		 //...
      }

+     // ...
 }
 ```